The Stochastic-Quantum Correspondence: Measurements

 \subsection{Emergeables}

-The preceding sections have shown that a generalized stochastic system\textemdash that is, a physical model with kinematics based on a configuration space and dynamics based on a suitable stochastic law\textemdash is capable of accounting for signature features of quantum theory, like superposition, interference, decoherence, and entanglement.
+The preceding sections have shown that an indivisible stochastic process\textemdash that is, a physical model with kinematics based on a configuration space and dynamics based on a suitably non-Markovian stochastic law\textemdash is capable of accounting for signature features of quantum theory like superposition, interference, decoherence, and entanglement.
 In addition, the Hilbert-space side of the dictionary \eqref{eq:DefDictionary} contains many expressions and equations that are identical to those found in quantum theory.

-However, an actual quantum system also includes observables beyond those that are diagonal, as in \eqref{eq:DefDiagonalRandomVariableMatrix}, in a single basis.
-Indeed, the existence of noncommuting observables represented by non-diagonal, self-adjoint matrices is another hallmark feature of quantum theory.
+However, an actual quantum system also includes observables beyond the random variables introduced in Section~\ref{sec:Indivisible-Stochastic-Processes}\textemdash that is, beyond the narrow class of observables that are represented by diagonal matrices.
+Indeed, the existence of noncommuting observables represented by self-adjoint matrices that are non-diagonal is another hallmark feature of quantum theory.

-Remarkably, a generalized stochastic system will generically contain such observables as well.
-Specifically, Subsection~\ref{subsec:The-Measurement-Process} will establish that non-diagonal, self-adjoint matrices represent candidate observables that naturally satisfy the usual probabilistic rules of quantum theory, including the Born rule, all without the need to introduce any new fundamental axioms.
-In so doing, the analysis ahead will demonstrate that the dictionary \eqref{eq:DefDictionary} is not merely a tool for studying a broad class of stochastic processes, but truly defines a comprehensive stochastic-quantum correspondence.
+Remarkably, an indivisible stochastic process will generically contain such observables as well.
+Specifically, the next subsection will establish that non-diagonal, self-adjoint matrices represent candidate observables that naturally satisfy the usual probabilistic rules of quantum theory, including the Born rule, all without the need to introduce any new fundamental axioms.
+In so doing, the analysis ahead will demonstrate that the dictionary \eqref{eq:DefDictionary} is not merely a tool for studying a broad class of stochastic processes, but defines a comprehensive stochastic-quantum correspondence.

-As motivation, let $A$ be a time-independent (diagonal) random variable \eqref{eq:DefDiagonalRandomVariableMatrix}, and consider the time derivative of its Heisenberg-picture counterpart $A^{H}\left(t\right)$, as defined for a generic time-evolution operator $\dynop\left(t\right)$ by \eqref{eq:DefHeisenbergPicture}:

-Evaluating this matrix in the limit $t\to0$ gives an $N\times N$ self-adjoint, generically non-diagonal matrix $\dot{A}$ at the initial time $0$: